rtrichter/gibot/ServerAndBotInfo/standards.md

 ## Units
 When making variable names, always append the units as a suffix
 Use common abbreviations when possible.
-If the units don't have a common abbreviation, add them here
+If the units don't have a common abbreviation, don't use them ...or NOT PREFERRED: add them here.
+This should only be done if the suffix would be cumbersomely long. ie kilogrammeterpersecond could be abbreviated because it is cumbersome to write repeatedly.
+Obviously this uses common metric prefixes and units.
+For situations like this:
+1. when 2 units are multiplied by each other (ie Newton-seconds) combine the 2 with no connecting characters (Ns)
+2. use a p (for per) when dividing units.
+If the abbreviation becomes confusing (if p may be interpreted as something else like pico or Peta) then write out "\_per\_".
+  For example meters per second would look like mps or m_per_s.
+  The underscores are used to further specify that the per is not some combination of units/prefixes.

 ### Units Chart